 …and this version sounds slightly faster and clippier (I don’t have the vocabulary of a musician, sorry):

 It should be noted that K.K.
 Slider has produced other songs for citizens (I can’t really think of them as players) to collect in the Animal Crossing games.
 A *lot* of other songs.
-Though if you aren’t familiar with the game, but are more familiar with e.g. Daft Punk, this may be your good route in…
+Though if you aren’t familiar with the game, but are more familiar with e.g. Daft Punk, this may be your best route in…